VoytechG/Pieces/README.md

 F [hold] -	in creator, hold F and move cursor close to a triangle vertex to place the cursor exactly on the vertex

-MouseL 		place a vertex
+Mouse left -	place a vertex

 ### Showcase:
 left/right or up/down arrow - previous/next drawing

-MouseL - next drawing
+Mouse left - next drawing

 ## ToDo (for now)